SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/config-solace-ra-2.png)

 * Step 2.
 Click on the ‘Save’ button to commit the changes to the application server.
 * Step 3.
 When the server prompts for a Deployment Plan to be created, configure its desired location.
-More details on deployment plan files can be found at the “Configuring Applications for Production Deployment”: [http://docs.oracle.com/cd/E12839_01/web.1111/e13702/config.htm#DEPGD169](http://docs.oracle.com/cd/E12839_01/web.1111/e13702/config.htm#DEPGD169){:target="_blank"}
+More details on deployment plan files can be found at the "Configuring Applications for Production Deployment": [http://docs.oracle.com/cd/E12839_01/web.1111/e13702/config.htm#DEPGD169](http://docs.oracle.com/cd/E12839_01/web.1111/e13702/config.htm#DEPGD169){:target="_blank"}

 #### Properties Configuration

 In the ‘Configuration > Properties’ tab, edit the connectivity properties for the Solace JMS Resource Adapter.
 Values entered here will be inherited by the adapter’s outbound connection pools and admin objects.
-Values are entered by clicking in the “Property Value” column and confirming each value with the Enter key.
+Values are entered by clicking in the "Property Value" column and confirming each value with the Enter key.

 * Step 1.
 Update the value for the properties  ‘ConnectionURL’, ‘UserName’, ‘Password’, and ‘MessageVPN’:
   * Step a.
 Click on the ‘ConnectionURL’ property and specify the value ‘smf://__IP:Port__’ (Update the value ‘__IP:Port__’ with the actual Solace message router message-backbone VRF IP ).